microsoft/FLAML/website/docs/Examples/Integrate - OpenAI.md

 ### Prerequisites

 Install the [openai] option.
 The OpenAI integration is in preview.
-ChaptGPT support is available since version 1.2.0.
 ```bash
 pip install "flaml[openai]==1.2.0"
 ```